g1eb/calendar-heatmap/README.md

 See [index.html](https://github.com/g1eb/calendar-heatmap/blob/master/index.html) for an example implementation with random data or click <a href="https://rawgit.com/g1eb/calendar-heatmap/master/" target="_blank">here</a> for a live demo.

+## React component

+If you want to use this heatmap as a React component, see [reactjs-calendar-heatmap](https://github.com/g1eb/reactjs-calendar-heatmap)

 ## AngularJS

 If you want to use this heatmap as an AngularJS directive (version 1.x), see [angular-calendar-heatmap](https://github.com/g1eb/angular-calendar-heatmap)